Our Trustees and Members

 Christine was a local authority governor at Rushcliffe School and is currently one of two University representatives on the governing body of Nottingham University Academy of Science and Technology (NUAST) and Nottingham University Samworth Academy Trust.
 She also sits on the Nottingham Potential Steering Group.

 Tim is Nottingham-born and schooled.
 He has a BSc in Economics, an MSc in Health Studies and has held senior managerial positions in the NHS for 20 years across General Management and Corporate Operations.
-He was Programme Director for the set up and delivery of the Whole Hospital Change Programme at Nottingham University Hospitals and is currently Director of Improvement and Integration.
+He was Programme Director for the set up and delivery of the Whole Hospital Change Programme at Nottingham University Hospitals and is currently Director of Integration.

 Mark joined Gateley Plc in 2004 as a Corporate Partner and became head of team in 2013.
 He is a leading corporate finance partner and heads the firm’s Corporate team in Nottingham.
 Mark specialises in corporate finance including mergers and acquisitions, private equity, management buyouts and company disposal transactions.